Diego Živulić

-Diego Živulić (/hr/; born 23 March 1992) is a Croatian professional footballer who plays as a Defensive midfielder or a centre-back for Liga I club Oțelul Galați.
+Diego Živulić (/hr/; born 23 March 1992) is a Croatian professional footballer who plays as a defensive midfielder or a centre-back for Indian Super League club East Bengal FC.

 Career

 Živulić started training at his local club Novigrad, before moving on to nearby Jadran Poreč.
 At the age of 16, he was snapped up by the first-tier club Rijeka.
 After being voted the best player of the Kvarnerska Rivijera tournament, he was sent on loan to the third-tier side Orijent in 2010, and later to the second-tier club Pomorac.
 At the same time, he also became a Croatian youth international, amassing 20 caps overall for the Croatia U18 and Croatia U19 teams.

 In his first professional season, 2011–12, Živulić collected nine caps for Rijeka.
 In mid-2012, Rijeka loaned Živulić to Pomorac again, where he would remain until the end of his contract with the club, in 2014.
 That summer, he moved abroad, to the Czech second-tier club Zlín, with whom he achieved promotion to the Czech First League the following summer.

 On 1 August 2019, Živulić joined Polish club Śląsk Wrocław.

+Živulić joined Indian Super League club East Bengal in August 2026 on a one-year deal.